babashka/process/README.md

   throws if exit code is non-zero.

 - `$`: convenience macro around `process`.
 Takes command as varargs.
-Options can be passed via metadata on the form.
+Options can be passed via metadata on the form or as a first map arg.
 Supports interpolation via `~`.

 - `sh`: convenience function similar to `clojure.java.shell/sh` that sets `:out` and `:err` to `:string` by default and blocks.
 Similar to `cjs/sh` it does not